srimarrivada/Redis-Commands/README.md

   HDEL key field1 field2
   ```

-  For example, use the below command to delete `name` and `age` fields in `user:101` key:
+  For example, use the below command to delete `name` and `age` fields in `user:101` hash key:
   ```
   hdel user:101 name age
   ```

 ## 7. HyperLogLog Commands
 Redis HyperLogLog (HLL) is an algorithm that estimates the number of unique elements in a set using only a tiny amount of memory (max **12 KB** per key).
-It is designed for high-efficiency cardinality estimation up to **264** items per set with **99%** accuracy (standard error of **0.81%**).
+It is designed for high-efficiency cardinality estimation up to **$2^{64}$** items per set with **99%** accuracy (standard error of **0.81%**).
 HLL is particularly for tracking unique events in massive datasets, such as monitoring network traffic, calculating unique website visitors, or analyzing high-volume data streams where exact counting is computationally expensive.
 It solves the "unique count" problem at scale without crashing the server's RAM.

 Redis provides three commands to manage HyperLogLogs.
 These commands include: